CryptoCoderz/Espers/INSTALL.md

 - Download and Run **(Recommended)**
 [See latest releases](https://github.com/CryptoCoderz/Espers/releases)
-for the latest pre-built binaries which you can simply run as apposed- to having to build/compile them yourself.
+for the latest pre-built binaries which you can simply run as apposed to having to build/compile them yourself.

 - Build Espers Qt